nicn-3n/TryIt/README.md

 A collection of files containing some code made just to try Rust features in the goal to better understand them

 ## Current Task
-**Task 3** : All kind of Enum, for loop, Vec. initialise a list of Custom Error define by enum then print them
+**Task 4** :  Struct, Enum, for loop, Vec, Debug statements, function initialise a list of Person  containing an enum then print them using debug statement

 ## Compile & Run